Talking to children about death

 Begin a dialogue with your child about how all living things on this earth will die someday.

 Speak in simple terms that a child can understand.
-What is said is important, but the manner in which it is said has even greater significance.
+What is said is essential, but the manner in which it is said has even greater significance.
 Be aware of your voice tone.
 Remember that what is communicated without words can be just as meaningful to a child as what is actually said.

 It’s not unusual for a child to ask the same question again and again.